-Today’s post is based on chapter 7 of my latest book, Newness of Life, recently released on Amazon.
-Get your copy now, and be sure to enter the giveaway below for a free copy!
+Today’s post is based on chapter 7 of my book, Newness of Life.

 How Grief Ushers in Gratitude